-- "our company," "we," "us" and "our" refer to RLJ Lodging Trust, a Maryland real estate investment trust, together with its consolidated subsidiaries, including RLJ Lodging Trust, L.P., a Delaware limited partnership, which we refer to as the "Operating Partnership"; - "our hotel properties" refers to the 97 hotels owned by us as of December 31, 2023; - a "compact full-service hotel" typically refers to any hotel with (1) less than 300 guestrooms and less than 12,000 square feet of meeting space, or (2) more than 300 guestrooms where, unlike traditional full-service hotels, the operations focus primarily on the rental of guestrooms such that a significant majority of its total revenue is generated from room rentals rather than other sources, such as food and beverage; - a "focused-service hotel" typically refers to any hotel where the operations focus primarily on the rental of guestrooms and that offers services and amenities to a lesser extent than a traditional full-service or compact full-service hotel.
+- "our company," "we," "us" and "our" refer to RLJ Lodging Trust, a Maryland real estate investment trust, together with its consolidated subsidiaries, including RLJ Lodging Trust, L.P., a Delaware limited partnership, which we refer to as the "Operating Partnership"; - "our hotel properties" refers to the 96 hotels owned by us as of December 31, 2024; - a "compact full-service hotel" typically refers to any hotel with (1) less than 300 guestrooms and less than 12,000 square feet of meeting space, or (2) more than 300 guestrooms where, unlike traditional full-service hotels, the operations focus primarily on the rental of guestrooms such that a significant majority of its total revenue is generated from room rentals rather than other sources, such as food and beverage; - a "focused-service hotel" typically refers to any hotel where the operations focus primarily on the rental of guestrooms and that offers services and amenities to a lesser extent than a traditional full-service or compact full-service hotel.
 For example, a focused-service hotel may have a restaurant, but, unlike a restaurant in a traditional full-service or compact full-service hotel, it may not offer three meals per day and may not offer room service.
-In addition, a focused-service hotel differs from a compact full-service hotel in that it typically has less than 2,000 square feet of meeting space, if any at all; - "TRS" refers to each of our taxable REIT subsidiaries that are wholly-owned, directly or indirectly, by the Operating Partnership and any disregarded subsidiaries of our TRSs; - "Average Daily Rate" ("ADR") represents the total hotel room revenues divided by the total number of rooms sold in a given period; - "Occupancy" represents the total number of hotel rooms sold in a given period divided by the total number of rooms available; and
+In addition, a focused-service hotel differs from a compact full-service hotel in that it typically has less than 2,000 square feet of meeting space, if any at all; - "independent manager" refers to a hotel management company that is treated as an "independent contractor" for purposes of the U.S. federal income tax rules applicable to real estate investment trusts and that is otherwise engaged in the business of managing hotels, including hotels that we do not own; - "TRS" refers to each entity that is owned, directly or indirectly, by the Operating Partnership or by any subsidiary REIT of the Operating Partnership that jointly elects to be treated as a "taxable REIT subsidiary" (together with its subsidiaries that are disregarded as separate entities from such entity) for U.S. federal income tax purposes;

-• "Revenue Per Available Room" ("RevPAR") is the product of ADR and Occupancy.
+- "Average Daily Rate" ("ADR") represents the total hotel room revenues divided by the total number of rooms sold in a given period; - "Occupancy" represents the total number of hotel rooms sold in a given period divided by the total number of rooms available; and - "Revenue Per Available Room" ("RevPAR") is the product of ADR and Occupancy.